Efficient-Computing-Lab/StreamK3s/installation/README.md

 ## Description

-Here you can find scripts to install and remove RabbitMQ, NodeRED, Converter and Instance Manager
+Here you can find scripts to install and remove MiniConda, RabbitMQ, NodeRED, Converter and Instance Manager

 ## For installation run
 ```shell